AndreiDrang/python3-anticaptcha/docs/modules/main/info.md

 ***

 You can check our other projects here - [RedPandaDev group](https://red-panda-dev.xyz/blog/).
-For example - [Torrents Tracker bot](https://t.me/torrents_tracker_bot) for Telegram.

 ***
 ## How to install?